jonnymind/SIRPAS/Books/London_Mysteries.md

 5. (Wisdom to Beauty) OFF: depress / DEF: reassure: The target gets a modifier of OFF: -2 / DEF: +2 to its mental damage mitigation (all damage types).
 A critical success adds a OFF: -1/ DEF:+1 modifier.
 Lasts a number of combat turns equal to SM. (*)
 6. (Crown to Beauty) OFF: vulnerability / DEF: magic shield: The target gets a modifier of OFF: -2 / DEF: +2 to all magic resist checks.
 A critical success adds a OFF: -1/ DEF:+1 modifier.
 Lasts a number of combat turns equal to SM. (*)
 7. (Knowledge to Beauty) OFF: expose / DEF: protect: The target gets a modifier of OFF: -2 / DEF: +2 to its physical damage mitigation (all damage types).
 A critical success adds a OFF: -1/ DEF:+1 modifier.
 Lasts a number of combat turns equal to SM. (*)
-8. (Knowledge to Strength) OFF: slow / DEF: speed: if used offensively, the target loses a manoeuvre this turn (or skips the turn, if it had one action only).
-If used defensively, the target gains an extra manoeuvre.
-A critical success grants the removal / gain of 2 manoeuvres.
+8. (Knowledge to Strength) OFF: slow / DEF: speed: if used offensively, the target loses a maneuver this turn (or skips the turn, if it had one action only).
+If used defensively, the target gains an extra maneuver.
+A critical success grants the removal / gain of 2 maneuvers.
 9. (Strength to and from Mercy) Dispel: Removes a magic positive effect on a target, or causes SM spiritual damage to spiritual beings.
-10. (Mercy to Victory) OFF: fear / DEF: courage: When used offensively, the target tries to flee for the rest of the turn, and on critical success, also for the next turn, losing any manoeuvre.
-When used defensively, the target gets a +1 (+2 on critical success) modifier to all the defences in the rest of the turn.
+10. (Mercy to Victory) OFF: fear / DEF: courage: When used offensively, the target tries to flee for the rest of the turn, and on critical success, also for the next turn, losing any maneuver.
+When used defensively, the target gets a +1 (+2 on critical success) modifier to all the defenses in the rest of the turn.
 11. (Mercy to Beauty) OFF: despair / DEF: cheer up: Inflict/heal a number of points equal to SM of mental damage.
 The source of damage for the offensive attack is despair.
 12. (Strength to Beauty) OFF: smash / DEF: heal: Inflict/heal a number of points equal to SM of physical damage.
 When used offensively, the source of damage is blunt.
 13. (Strength to Splendour) OFF: Stun / DEF: Exalt: When used offensively, applies the status Stun to the target for 2 turns (3 on critical success).
 When used defensively, gives the Exalted status to the target for 2 turns (3 on critical success).